streetlabs/streetprint/README.md

 Mail server settings will need to be set in config/email.yml.

-Make sure you have [Sphinx][sphinx] installed and then set the appropriate path to searchd in config/sphinx.yml (rake ts:config should do this for you).
+Make sure you have [Sphinx][sphinx] installed and then set the appropriate path to searchd in config/sphinx.yml (`rake ts:config` should do this for you).
 You can now start sphinx.

     rake ts:index
     rake ts:start

 You will also need to have [ImageMagick][imagemagick] installed.

 You can run the tests to make sure that everything is working however this will require installing all the testing dependencies including [Selenium][selenium].
+Note that Selenium currently requires the installation of *[Firefox 3.0.11][ff3011]* and that __newer versions of Firefox will not work__.

+    sudo gem install Selenium

-    rake gems:install RAILS_ENV=test
+    sudo rake gems:install RAILS_ENV=test
     rake test:all

 [sphinx]:http://sphinxsearch.com